logo

 This approach will also win the hearts of employees, as you’ll be viewed as a leader who understands the perspectives of others and cares enough to ask for staffers’ opinions.

-4. Offering support.
+4. Offering Support.

 Serve those you’re leading not the other way around.
 Part of your job as a leader is to remove barriers to success by observing what might be standing in the way of employees’ achieving their goals.